Silt surveys in Ponds

-Over an extend period of time a ponds can become shallow and eventually dry out because of the build up of sediment in the pond.
+Over an extended period of time a ponds can become shallow and eventually dry out because of the build up of sediment in the water of the pond.
 Silt and sediment gets established because of debris from a number of sources, which can includes a variety of organic matter such as leaves, fallen trees, decayed aquatic plant life, fish or animal waste.
 Soil that has been washed into streams can then flow into the pond and will add to the build up of sediment.
 It often become necessary to eliminate the silt as the organic matter builds up.
-This can be done by means of dredging with mechanical equipment or other means.
+This can be done by means of dredging with mechanical equipment or other means but sometimes it's necessary to do a pond silt survey to assess the level of silt in the pond.

-The first stage of any pond dredging project tends to be establishing how much silt has to be removed from the pond itself.
-This calculation is required to establish both the best means of removal and to help understand where to dispose of the silt after removal.
+It's important to establish how much silt has to be removed from the pond itself in order to establish the best means of removal and to help understand where to dispose of the silt after removal.
 From Bathymetric survey and silt samples, it's possible to establish the consistency of the silt, which gives a rough estimate to the time frame required for the removal process.

 At Heathland Aquatic Engineering we use the latest technology to gather the required information about silt, this is done in one of two ways using:-